Bidborough

 Bidborough is a village and civil parish in the borough of Tunbridge Wells in Kent, England, north of Royal Tunbridge Wells and south of Tonbridge.
 According to the 2001 census it had a population of 958, increasing to 1,163 at the 2011 Census.

 Amenities

 Amenities include the primary school, the 'Kentish Hare' pub (purchased in 2012 by a local resident and extensively refurbished), the historic 11th-century church of St Lawrence, and nearby community hall.
-The village has its own amateur dramatic group, 'BADS', which puts on productions twice a year, as well as a youth group, Women's Institute and a gardening association.
+The village has its own amateur dramatic group, 'BDS', which puts on productions twice a year, as well as a youth group, Women's Institute and a gardening association.
 The village also has its own garage, shop and used to have a post office that closed in 2008.

 Sports facilities include a tennis court, a bowls green and two recreation ground areas, which are available for cricket and five-a-side football.

 Transport

 Buses 231/233 connect Bidborough to Edenbridge and Tunbridge Wells.
 The bus 235 links Leigh to Bidborough and Tunbridge Wells.
 The bus 237 links Chiddingstone to Bidborough and Tunbridge Wells.